BannerBye

 It handles the vast majority of cookie banners through three independent layers: GPC (legally binding in several US states), IAB TCF reject (used by most major European publishers), and a pattern-based auto-click for custom banners.

-For the rare site where it doesn't work, one tap on "Report broken site" in the popup tells us.
+For the rare website where it doesn't work, one tap on "Report broken site" in the popup tells us.
 Our daily-updated rule list reaches every user within hours — no extension update needed.

 What is GPC? +